"It is the mark of an educated mind to be able to entertain a thought without accepting it" ~ Aristotle

 I have found myself sympathetic to a number of red pill ideas.
 I agreed with race realist Tara McCarthy about the reality of genetic differences between races and the failure of the welfare state to help black America.
 As far as feminism and the MRA crowd, I had a somewhat similar experience to Cassie Jaye.
 There is more to criticize in contemporary feminism than I had realized.
 Furthermore, as I have written previously on this blog, I think Trump is right to try to secure the borders.

-Having my own family I think has made me more socially conservative.
+Many people get 'red-pilled', or, at least become more socially conservative once they have their own families.
 When you're young and single it's easy to think, "Live and let live!
 Who cares what the guy next door is doing?
 It doesn't affect me!"
 Then you have kids and you start to take issue with stepping over used condoms and syringes when walking to the park.
 I suppose by moving to Tokyo I am not very different from the wealthy leftists who push social liberalism but then move to the richest, safest, whitest part of town possible.